akretion/odoo2dev/README.rst

   - ODEV_LOGO_PATH: path to the logo (favicon) that should be used
   - execute provided script with [SCRIPT] [SCRIPT_ARGS] or ODEV_SCRIPT / ODEV_SCRIPT_VARS env vars final operation

-Inputs are supplied through setting your environment variables.

 Install
 -------